spacetelescope/webbpsf/docs/jwst.rst

 Note that WebbPSF does not model the spectral dispersion in any of NIRISS' slitless spectroscopy modes.
-For wide-field slitless spectroscopy, this can best be simulated by using webbpsf output PSFs as input to the aXe spectroscopy code.
+For wide-field slitless spectroscopy, this can best be simulated by using WebbPSF output PSFs as input to the aXe spectroscopy code.
 Contact Van Dixon at STScI for further information.
 For SOSS mode, contact Loic Albert at Universite de Montreal.